Skip to main content

 Oftentimes, future cruisers know exactly what cabin they want.
 Other times, it is not that simple.
 Balcony cabins can sometimes cost thousands of dollars more per person than interior staterooms, and you have to decide if it's worth the splurge or not.

-For those on a higher budget or wanting to stretch their vacation dollars are far as possible, interior cabins are a great choice.
+Interior cabins are a great choice for those on a stricter budget or wanting to stretch their vacation dollars as far as possible.
 Despite being the cheapest accommodations onboard, they still include access to the same amenities as someone staying in an ocean view or balcony cabin.

 Image